alphagov/government-digital-strategy/README.md

 ./offline-build.sh
 ```

-This wont attempt to pull in any content from other Github repositories.
+This wont attempt to pull in any content from other Github repositories, so can be run when you're sans-internet.

 # Production Build Script